data-dynamics/MI4Hybrid/README.md

 #### MI4Hybrid

+MI4Hybrid is a model invalidation toolbox for hybrid systems.

 #####In the folder "lib":

 1. StateSpace.m is a class for state-space models with input, state, and noise specifications.